 Some remarks :

-Actually any iPad should do, even the iPad mini 2 (starting from €289/$269).
+Any iPad should do, even the iPad mini 2 (starting from €289/$269).
 Remember that Apple is going very hard sometimes.
 So keep in my mind that running the latest version of iOS is the best guidance to invest in an iPad.
 Please forget about that iPad 1.
 It doesn’t run the latest iOS anymore.
-Here is list of the currently available iPads sold at the Apple AppStore :

 And no, the gold version isn’t made of real gold or runs WaiterOne faster then the spacegray one 😉